Continuous Improvement (Lean)

 The development of an engaged culture of continuous improvement, which encourages people at all levels of the organization to identify, simplify and streamline the services that the customer needs, is how organizations will succeed at addressing key business challenges.

-Depending on the state of your continuous improvement (CI) journey, we may make use of our CI Maturity Self-Assessment tool1.
+Depending on the state of your continuous improvement (CI) journey, we may make use of our CI Maturity Self-Assessment tool.
 The objective of the assessment is to measure the current and desired levels of CI performance in a variety of areas to help your senior management identify, understand and prioritize key areas requiring attention.

 A roadmap report would highlight the gap measurements of the current and desired levels of CI performance in a variety of departments within your organization.
 This helps leadership identify, understand and prioritize key areas that require attention, and equips your organization with information to better direct efforts toward creating and sustaining a culture of continuous improvement.
 Based on our findings of the assessment, we will work with you to develop a realistic CI roadmap aligned with your organizational mandates as indicated during the assessment phase.

-CI Deployment Methodology
+Continuous Improvement Deployment Methodology

 Depending on long-term goals, priorities and roadmap, we then work with you to select the Lean Deployment Model most appropriate for your organization.
 We have designed a model to guide organizations through the Lean deployment process to achieve optimal uptake, scale, improvement and sustainment.

 This Lean Deployment Model focuses on five key elements of business transformational change – People, Strategy, Processes, Culture and Systems and is based on a phased implementation approach – Assess, Mobilize, Initiate, Integrate and Sustain.
-This approach enables organizations to achieve and sustain operational improvement and performance, and to create a culture of continuous improvement.
+This approach enables organizations to achieve and sustain operational improvement and performance and to create a culture of continuous improvement.

 To be truly successful, all employees must be ready to adopt Lean at an organizational level over time.
 Lean thinking should be based on three main principles: